Agoric/documentation/main/guides/orchestration/contract-walkthroughs/send-anywhere.md

 The contract begins by importing various modules and utilities necessary for its functionality.
 These include:

-- **State management**: `makeSharedStateRecord` is imported to create and manage the state across contract incarnations.
+- **State management**: `makeSharedStateRecord` is imported to create and manage state across contract incarnations.
-- **Type validation**: `AmountShape` and `InvitationShape` ensure that the contract works with correct data types, such as amounts and invitations.
+- **Type validation**: `AnyNatAmountShape` and `InvitationShape` ensure that the contract works with correct data types, such as amounts and invitations.
 - **Orchestration utilities**: `withOrchestration` is imported to facilitate interactions with Orchestration functions.
 - **Flows**: The Orchestration flows for handling transfers are imported from `send-anywhere.flows.js` to be made available to Zoe.

-These imports set up the contract for the validation, orchestration, and execution of transfers through Zoe API.
+These imports set up the contract for the validation, orchestration, and execution of transfers through the Zoe API.

 ### Single Amount Record Validation